Stages of team development: Tuckman’s 5 stages explained

 Summary

-As a team leader, it's your goal to support and empower your team to help get their highest-impact work done.
-When your team members feel comfortable with each other, it’s easier to collaborate and work together.
-Alternatively, if your team is having challenges meshing, it may take them longer to get work done.
+As a team leader, your goal is to support and empower your team to get their highest-impact work done.
+When your team members feel comfortable with one another, it's easier to collaborate.
 To guide your team as it develops, it helps to understand the stages of group development.

-Psychologist Bruce Tuckman was the first to document the group forming stages that teams go through as they develop.
-In this article, we discuss the different stages of group development and how you can guide your team through them to optimize collaboration.
+Psychologist Bruce Tuckman was the first to document the stages groups go through as they develop.
+In this article, we discuss the stages of group development and how to guide your team through them to optimize collaboration.

 What are the stages of group development?

-The stages of group development are forming, storming, norming, performing, and adjourning.
-These five stages of team formation, first introduced by Bruce Tuckman in 1965, describe how groups evolve from a collection of strangers to a high-performing unit.
+The five stages of group development are forming, storming, norming, performing, and adjourning.
+First introduced by psychologist Bruce Tuckman in 1965, this model describes how teams evolve from a collection of individuals into a high-performing unit.

-Each stage represents a unique phase in the group development process, where members experience different team dynamics as they build trust, navigate conflicts, and come together around common goals.
-Understanding these stages helps team leaders provide the right support at the right time to quickly enable collaboration and effective teamwork.
+Understanding these stages helps team leaders provide the right support at the right time to enable collaboration and effective teamwork.

 Tuckman's 5 stages of group development